Kickstarting the Global Economy

 Know the measures taken in 3 major economic regions

 How Trade Finance solutions provide financial support to manufacturers

 In recent months, the flow of goods across international borders has slowed significantly.
-The ICC is forecasting a decrease in the global trade of up to 30 per cent.
-Banks have already moved forward to mitigate the impact of the pandemic on Small and Medium Enterprises (SMEs).
-To help their clients, they have extended credit terms, increased access to digital solutions and relaxed documentation rules.
+The ICC is forecasting a decrease in global trade by up to 30 per cent.

-However, revitalisation of this sector remains a crucial element in a full global recovery simply because of its sheer size.
-Right now, 200 million businesses need financing to invest, grow and create new jobs.
-These SMEs account for 9 out of 10 of companies, half of global GDP, and two-thirds of jobs worldwide.
-Matt Gamser, SME Finance CEO of the IFC (International Finance Corporation), pointed out.
+Currently, 200 million businesses need financing to invest, grow and create new jobs.
+These SMEs account for 9 out of 10 companies, half of the global GDP, and two-thirds of jobs worldwide, as per Matt Gamser – SME Finance CEO of the IFC (International Finance Corporation).

 Due to the increasing systematic risk, banks are narrowing the amount of credit offered to small businesses.
 Likewise, private credit insurers are withdrawing support for specific sectors or increasing premiums.